laurelherting/lmh-headspace/AWS/examTips.md

 Metadata (data about data)
 Tags can sometimes be inherited

+Resource Groups:
-Resource Groups make it easy to group your resources using the tags that are assigned to them.
+Make it easy to group your resources using the tags that are assigned to them.
 You can group resources that share one or more tags.
   Region
   Name